snapbeni29/oop_flutter_game/README.md

 ## What to do next

-It would be easier if enemies were stuck on one platform/zone.
+- It would be easier if enemies were stuck on one platform/zone.

-Create the home page (start button, pause button...)
+- Create the home page (start button, pause button...)

+- Find a name